FayozRizvonov/synapse-data-scape/AI_ASSISTANT_UPDATE_README.md

 🎯 Priority Actions: Reallocate 15% of digital spend to re-engage physicians.
 Pause low-performing search campaigns.
 Expand video content in high-performing specialties.
 ```

-### Пример 5: "What are the scenario comparisons?"
+### Example 5: "What are the scenario comparisons?"

 ```
 📊 Scenario Comparison Analysis: